35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 #### Looking further - another provider

-Checking another big registered provider, London & Quadrant (L&Q), also throws up some confusing data.
+Checking out another big registered provider, London & Quadrant (L&Q), also throws up some confusing data.
 A click on the pie chart, opening L&Q developments shows that while their total number of homes is 4,001, the combined total of social rent, intermediate and affordable only amounts to 3,454 - a difference of 547 homes.

 ![](img/monitoring_audit_webpage_l-q_25_03_2025-10_20_06_250325.png "L&Q's returns")

-L&Q is the affordable housing provider for the completed phases of the Aylesbury regeneration, Site 7, by East St and Phase 1a, on the opposite of the estate, alongside Albany Rd.
+L&Q is the affordable housing provider for the completed phases of the Aylesbury regeneration, Site 7, East St and Phase 1a, Albany Rd.
 A click on application ref 12/AP/2332 shows five entries for Phase 1a, with total number of bedrooms for each entry.
 A further click on the first entry, (totalling 47 bedrooms) shows 24 homes, 20 'Intermediate', 0 for 'Affordable' and a '(Blank)'  for 'Social Rented'.

 ![](img/monitoring_audit_l-q_aylesbury_12ap2332_first_entry_-25_03_2025-11_37_05.png "L&Q return for 12/AP/2332, first entry")

-A right click brings up data table option.
+A right click brings up a data table option.
 The table shows all twenty four flats listed as 'social rent', but also shows twenty of them as 'intermediate' (a different twenty flats are shown in a third column as 'leasehold').
 The four flats omitted from the 'leaseholder' list have monthly rents, rounded to the pound, of £712 (flat 7), £641 (flat 9), £235 (flat 8) and £748 (flat 11).
 The service is the same for each flat, £426, rounded to the pound.

 This gives rents, inclusive of service charge of of £1,138; £1,066; £661 and £1,174.
 However the audit does not give any data on how many bedrooms each individual flat has, so it is impossible to tell whether or not these are proper social rents (add note about what is a social rent and council rent figures) (note - Click on < 1 of 3  > at bottom of webpage, to change pages).